 How will you pay and what arrangements have been made to split the bills fairly?
 There are apps which make this hassle free (eg. Splitwise, Venmo).

-What other support can I get to help me find somewhere to live?
+Where can I get further advice on finding somewhere to live?

 Finding somewhere to live when you’re a student can be very exciting but understanding the private housing sector can be challenge, especially in London.

-- Work through our online learning module Looking for Housing which tackles a range of considerations from when to start to looking, budget, who to live with, travel and where to look.
+- Our online learning module Looking for Housing tackles when to start to looking, budget, who to live with, travel and where to look.

 - Once you’ve found somewhere, we recommend recommend learning more about contracts in our module Signing a Private Housing Contract, Next Steps.

-- The Money Mentors have tips and advice in their Blog.
+- The Money Mentors have tips and advice in their blog, based on their lived experiences as King's students.

 Where can I look for family-friendly student accommodation?